andmos/Stratos/doc/API.md

     /api/chocoPackages
     # Returns JSON with all installed chocolatey packages and versions.

+    /api/failedChocoPackages
+    # Returns JSON with all failed chocolatey packages (failed packages are placed in the `lib-bad` folder)

     /api/
     # Returns list of all available routes.